Securitybits-io/taky-lookingglass/README.md

     - [ ] Configure provisioning in grafana
 - [ ] SQL
     - [ ] Connect function
-    - [ ] Create TAKYCot Database
+    - [x] Create TAKYCot Database
-    - [ ] Create TAKYCot
-    - [ ] Create grafana user with password with read only
+    - [x] Create grafana user with password with read only
 - [ ] Create a global working docker-compose.yml
 - [ ] Clean up code
 - [ ] Create a README and Documentation